Chamber music performed by musicians of the Koninklijk Concertgebouworkest in the Recital Hall

 They present a unique opportunity to enjoy up close these outstanding musicians’ individual qualities in small ensembles.

-The concert given on 8 October the cellists of the Royal Concertgebouw Orchestra, aka the RCO Cello Society, are presenting a programme showcasing the many faces of the instrument.
-On 2 February Royal Concertgebouw Orchestra’s principal flautist Emily Beynon has put together a colourful programme inspired by Alphonse Mucha, that is a blend of Paris and Prague in the decades leading up to, and just after, 1900.
+The concert given on 8 October the cellists of the Concertgebouworkest, aka the RCO Cello Society, are presenting a programme showcasing the many faces of the instrument.
+On 2 February Concertgebouworkest’s principal flautist Emily Beynon has put together a colourful programme inspired by Alphonse Mucha, that is a blend of Paris and Prague in the decades leading up to, and just after, 1900.

 Series I & II vrienden: €170 ◆ Series I & II non-vrienden: €195